Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

   # Disable creatures triggering stone pressure plates
   disable_creature_pressureplate_stone: 'true'

+  # Remove living entities in the wilderness in all worlds that have wildernessmobs turned off.
+  wilderness_mob_removal_entities: Monster,Flying,Slime,Shulker,SkeletonHorse,ZombieHorse

-  # Globally remove living entities in all worlds that have their flag set.
+  # Globally remove living entities in all worlds that have worldmmobs turned off
   world_mob_removal_entities: Monster,Flying,Slime,Shulker,SkeletonHorse,ZombieHorse

   # Prevent the spawning of villager babies in the world.